Iron-on Vinyl: Which Side Faces Down the Cutting Mat?

 Once you’ve adjusted the decal size, it’s time to mirror the design.
 Don’t ever forget this step!
 If you haven’t mirrored the design and have sent it to the cutting machine, the vinyl will go all to waste.
 Select the option ‘Flip Horizontally’.

-Weed All the Excess Vinyl
+Weed All The Excess Vinyl

 Once the cutting process is done, remove the excess weed, otherwise called the weeding process.
 What does weeding mean?
 It means you need to remove the excess vinyl that you don’t want to be transferred to the garment.